jerryc96/ray_tracer/README.md

 Simple raytracer in C++.

-The ray tracer can render simple spheres with refractive and reflective surfaces.
+The ray tracer can render simple 3D objects.

 See image.ppm for an example of the rendered image.